Zakalvve/mihaelas-journal/README.md

 This app can be viewed live at [Mihaelas Journal](https://mihaelas-journal.netlify.app/).
 Enjoy reading about her explots in the world of Katya.

+## Running this project locally

+You are welcome to fork this project and run it locally.

+`npm install`

+Will install the required dependencies.

+See *Getting Started with Create React App* below for methods for compiling and running the program.

+If you wish to fork this repo and run this project
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).